NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/rstudio_github.md

 ### Step 3 - Setup SSH and git in RStudio

 Open a fresh session of RStudio.
-See [here]() for some tips on configuring RStudio.
+See [here](rstudio_tips) for some tips on configuring RStudio.

-In the menu under Tools > Options > Terminal set the Shell to Git Bash.
+In the menu under Tools > Global Options > Terminal set the Shell to Git Bash.

-In the menu under Tools > Options > git/svn verify that the path to the private key is showing up.
+In the menu under Tools > Global Options > git/svn verify that the path to the private key is showing up.

 ## Step  4 - Set up GitHub Personal Access Token